gdepourtales/ng-cells/README.md

 * `footer-row-heights` The height of the footer rows.
 See `header-row-heights` for value specification
 * `scroll-top-position` The vertical scroll position.
 This attribute can be set to scroll programmatically.
 The diagonalScroll.html test file shows how to bind horizontal and vertical scrollbars
 * `scroll-left-position` The horizontal scroll position.
 See `scroll-top-position`
-* `scroll-delay` The scroll delay in ms after which the content is updated after dragging a scrollbar.
-If set to 0, the content is updated immediately
-* `wheel-scroll-delay` The scroll delay in ms after which the content is updated after using the mouse wheel.
-This value is strongly related to 'scroll-delay' option.
-If set to 0, the content is updated immediately
-* `vertical-scrollbar-auto-resize` In some rare contexts, the vertical scrollbar auto resizing features triggers unwanted scroll events leading to erratic scrollbar behaviour.
-Setting the feature to off solves the issue.
-Default value is true.

 ## Range